Mummers Fancy Brigade Association

 In the Philadelphia Daily News the following day, columnist Ron Goldwyn referred to the 98' Parade as the "Year of the Fancy Brigades".

-In 2003 the move indoors looked even better when driving rainstorms cancelled the outdoor event.
+In 2003 the move indoors looked even better when driving rainstorms canceled the outdoor event.
 For that day the Fancy Brigades were the only game in town!

 The Fancy Brigade Association and its members will continue to strive to be a positive influence on both the Philadelphia Mummers Parade and the neighborhoods which make up this great City.